Houses in multiple occupation

 A 'storey' can include certain basement, attic and business premises situations.

-See Legislation.gov.uk for more details.
+See Legislation.gov.uk - Licensing of HMO Descriptions for more details.

 The license will specify the maximum number of people who may live in the HMO.
 It will also include the following conditions, which apply to every license: